renovatebot/renovate/docs/usage/config-presets.md

 <!-- prettier-ignore -->
 !!! tip
-    You can't combine the path and sub-preset syntaxes.
+    You ca not combine the path and sub-preset syntaxes.
     This means that anything in the form `provider>owner/repo//path/to/file:subsubpreset` is not supported.
     One workaround is to use distinct files instead of sub-presets.